tc39/proposal-observable/EventTargetObservable.md

         });
 });

+function nextHandler() {
+  switchImage(1)
+};

+function previousHandler() {
+  switchImage(-1);
+};

 subSelect.addEventListener("change", subSelectHandler);
+nextButton.addEventListener("click", nextHandler);
+previousButton.addEventListener("click", previousHandler);

+// load current sub
+subSelectHandler();
 ```

+This app improves on the previous app in the following ways:

-The solution above is is always ready to respond to sub changes, navigation events, and image loads.
-Furthermore this solution does not contain memory leaks.
-However this solution is also complex, because it relies on mutable state for concurrency coordination.
-In this case the `guid` and `posts`
+* it can concurrently respond to sub changes, navigation events, and image loads.
+* memory leaks associated with retained handlers have been eliminated by relying on `EventTarget`s ability to send multiple events to a single subscription.

-The inability to unusubscribe from Promises Note that the developer must take explicit steps to avoid responding to from taking place.
+Regrettably this solution is also complex, because it relies on mutable state for concurrency coordination.
+Note that the developer must take explicit steps to avoid responding to notifications which are no longer relevant.
 Consider the guards inserted at various places in the code above to prevent the execution of operations which are no longer needed.

 ```
 if (posts == null) {